outlandi-co/reading-notes/code-301/code-301-class-01.md

 }
 ```

-3. **Using Props**: Once props are passed to a component, they can be used to dynamically render content or configure the behavior of the component.
+3.**Using Props**: Once props are passed to a component, they can be used to dynamically render content or configure the behavior of the component.
 For example, you can use props to customize the appearance of a component or conditionally render certain elements based on the props passed to it.

 ### 3. What is the flow of props?